Request accessible format

 12. Schedule an appointment with a member of the Veteran and Military Family Services Team.

-Complete this survey to help our Advising Services team continue to meet student’s needs during the onboarding process.
+Complete the Advising survey.
+This is an optional step, but will help our Advising Services team continue to meet student’s needs during the onboarding process.

 14. Prep for Classes – Books / Parking Permit / Student ID / e-Learning